Visiting Artists 2018-19

-The Faculty of Creative and Critical studies is pleased to announce a lecture by visual artist Patrik Andersson on Jan.
-16, 2017 at 2:30pm, UNC 106.
+The Faculty of Creative and Critical studies is pleased to announce the following visiting artist lectures for the winter term.

 Past Visiting Artists